 Still, the pitch is part of most processes.

 - A one-slide deck.
-OK I know this is controversial, but it shouldn’t be.
-The best oral pitches are “elevator pitches”.
-The best powerpoint decks and powerpoint pitches IMHO are “one-slide decks.”
+OK, I know this is controversial, but it shouldn’t be.
+The best verbal pitches are “elevator pitches”.
+The best PowerPoint decks and PowerPoint pitches IMHO are “one-slide decks.”
 This doesn’t mean literally one slide, but it means the first slide can totally stand on its own.
 What (you do — one line).
 Who.
 Why.
 Where (you are in terms of Progress).
 Next (you are going).
 If you can make an amazing 1-slide deck, you can also make an amazing 10 or 20 slides deck.
 But often not vice-versa.
 And also.
 If you can do a great 1-slide deck.
 You can do a great email intro & summary of the opportunity, too.

 - Clear path to $300m ARR.
 Tell me why, ideally with some simple bottoms-up data, why you’ll get to $300m in ARR and beyond.
 TAM is great, but that’s not enough.
 Tell me why this is a pre-pre-unicorn.
 The best SaaS companies don’t IPO at $100m any longer, they IPO at $200m-$300m ARR.
 If you can tell a VC how you’ll get there for real, that’s impressive.
 The best can, even at seed stage.

 What I hate, but can tolerate if CEO is great:

 - Rambling intro on The Market.
-I don’t need 5 slides on how The Cloud is Changing Everything.
-These pitches are almost always No. STOP.
+No one needs 5-10 slides on how The Cloud is Changing Everything.
+These pitches are almost always No.

-- Terrible operating plan, projections and financials.
-Creates lots of anxiety.
+- Impractical operating plan, projections, and financials.
+This just creates lots of anxiety.
 But I can work through it if I have to.
 But 100% gross margins?
 Crazy numbers?
 A projection that makes no sense?
 Then … I’m out.
 Have someone smart that has done a venture-backed start-up stress test it for you.

 Thing is, many of the investments I’ve made had terrible pitches.
-You get better.
+You do get better.